Can Nutritional Ketosis Help Fight Against Cancer?

 Half of your body weight in kilograms is daily protein requirement:

 160 lbs / 2.2 kg = 73 kg body weight

-The best sources of protein are pastured, organic eggs and bone broth protein.
+The best sources of protein are pastured, organic eggs and bone broth or collagen protein.
+You can also consume small amounts of grass-fed meats and wild-caught fish.
 When you are consuming a low amount of protein, it is important to hydrate throughout the day, increase fat intake, and increase overall vegetable content for increased fiber.
 This will help you stay full while consuming lower amounts of protein.

 Fasting to Shift into Nutritional Ketosis

 Fasting is a fantastic strategy to metabolically shift your body into ketosis.
 While fasting, your body uses ketones rather than sugar for energy.
 Fasting is cancer fighting because it helps to slow down mTOR and IGF-1 expression, improve AMP-K expression, stabilizes the p53 gene, and increases autophagy.

 A great way to quickly get into ketosis is with a water fast.
 A water fast can help your reach an optimal GKI for fighting cancer.
 For guidelines on how to do a 5-day water fast and what to expect, read this article.

 Glucose to Ketone Ratio